Platformer

-The genre started with the 1980 arcade video game, Space Panic, which includes ladders, but not jumping.
-Donkey Kong, released in 1981, established a template for what were initially called "climbing games."
-Donkey Kong inspired many clones and games with similar elements, such as Miner 2049er (1982).
+The genre started with the 1980 arcade video game Space Panic, which has ladders but not jumping.
+Donkey Kong, released in 1981, established a template for what were initially called "climbing games".
+Donkey Kong inspired many clones and games with similar elements, such as Miner 2049er (1982) and Kangaroo (1982), while the Sega arcade game Congo Bongo (1983) adds a third dimension via isometric graphics.
+Another popular game of that period, Pitfall!
+(1982), allows moving left and right through series of non-scrolling screens, expanding the play area.
+Nintendo's flagship Super Mario Bros.
+(1985) and the subsequent Super Mario series were the defining games for the genre, with horizontally scrolling levels and the player controlling a named character, Mario, which became Nintendo's mascot.
+The terms platform game and platformer gained traction in the late 1980s.

-During their peak of popularity in the late 1980s and early 1990s, platform games were estimated to consist of between a quarter and a third of all console games, but have since been supplanted by first-person shooters.
-By 2006, the genre had experienced a decline in popularity, representing a 2% market share as compared to 15% in 1998.
-Platform games are still being commercially released, including some which have sold millions of copies.
+During their peak of popularity, platformers were estimated to comprise between a quarter and a third of all console games.
+By 2006, sales had declined, representing a 2% market share as compared to 15% in 1998.
+In spite of this, platformers are still being commercially released every year, including some which have sold millions of copies.

 Concepts

-A platform game requires the player to maneuver their character across platforms, to reach a goal, while confronting enemies and avoiding obstacles along the way.
+A platformer requires the player to maneuver their character across platforms to reach a goal while confronting enemies and avoiding obstacles along the way.
 These games are either presented from the side view, using two-dimensional movement, or in 3D with the camera placed either behind the main character or in isometric perspective.
 Typical platforming gameplay tends to be very dynamic and challenges a player's reflexes, timing, and dexterity with controls.

 The most common movement options in the genre are walking, running, jumping, attacking, and climbing.
-Jumping is central to the genre, though there are exceptions such as Nintendo's Popeye (1982).
-In some games, the trajectory of a jump is fixed, but others it can be altered in mid-air.
-Falling from considerable height often causes damage or death.
-Many platform games contain environmental obstacles which kill the player character upon contact, such as lava pits or bottomless chasms.

-Through the various areas of the game world, player may be able to collect items and powerups that can come in handy for different situations, and give the main character new abilities for overcoming adversities.
+Jumping is central to the genre, though there are exceptions such as Nintendo's Popeye and Data East's BurgerTime, both from 1982.
+In some games, such as Donkey Kong, the trajectory of a jump is fixed, while in others it can be altered mid-air.
+Falling may cause damage or death.
+Many platformers contain environmental obstacles which kill the player's character upon contact, such as lava pits or bottomless chasms.
+The player may be able to collect items and power-ups and give the main character new abilities for overcoming adversities.

-Most games of this genre consist of multiple levels of increasing difficulty, that may also be interleaved by boss encounters, where the character has to defeat a particularly dangerous enemy in order to progress.
-Usually the level order is pre-determined, but some games also allow players to navigate freely throughout the game world, or may feature different paths to take at certain points.
-Simple logical puzzles to resolve and skill trials to overcome are another common element in the genre.
+Most games of this genre consist of multiple levels of increasing difficulty that may be interleaved by boss encounters, where the character has to defeat a particularly dangerous enemy to progress.
+Simple logical puzzles to resolve and skill trials to overcome are other common elements in the genre.

-A more modern variant of platform games (generally 3D scrolling), called "runners", have the main character always moving forward at high speed while the player must direct it properly to not make it fall or crash against obstacles, and manage to reach checkpoints on time.
-Due to the relative simplicity of the controls, this kind of game works well on mobile devices and has become popular in recent years.
+A modern variant of the platform game, especially significant on mobile platforms, is the endless runner, where the main character is always moving forward and the player must dodge or jump to avoid falling or hitting obstacles.